LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/template-forms.rst

    to use ``Redirect()`` to *redirect* the user to a different template.

 Now that we have a form and can handle the form submission, we want to create a link to the form to add an event in our ``Index`` template.
-This way, after reciewing the list of events, users can click on the link to the form and add an event.
+This way, after reviewing the list of events, users can click on the link to the form and add an event.
 To do this, we use anchor tag helpers.
 If we put in the following line in our template:

 .. sourcecode:: html